|

 According to the Torah the days between Passover and Shavuot are to be counted (Lev.
 23:15-16; Deut.
 16:15-16).
 These 49 days of counting, which relate to the offering of an omer of barley, (called in Hebrew Sefirat Ha'Omer) are likened to a connecting thread between the Passover from Mitzrayim [Egypt] and the Giving of the Torah at Sinai.

-Lag Ba'Omer (falling on 18th Iyyar) is the 33rd day of counting which, according to tradition recorded in the Kitzur Shulchan Aruch (120:1-10), signals a small break in the counting to celebrate the ending of the "great plague," a perceived "divine sent" plague during the Counting of the Omer [Sefirat Ha'Omer] in Rabbi Akiva’s time (2nd Century).
+Lag Ba'Omer (falling on 18th Iyyar) is the 33rd day of counting and, according to a tradition recorded in the Kitzur Shulchan Aruch (120:1-10), signals a small break in the counting to celebrate the ending of the "great plague," a perceived "divine sent" plague during the Counting of the Omer [Sefirat Ha'Omer] in Rabbi Akiva’s time (2nd Century).
 The Talmud relates (Yevamoth 62b) that 2400 of Rabbi Akiva's disciples died at the same time because they did not treat each other with respect and the "world" remained desolate of learning until R. Akiva taught new masters.
 These new masters [R. Meir, R. Judah, R. Jose, R. Simeon, and R. Eleazar b.
 Shammua] revived the Torah.

 Another tradition suggests that the R. Akiva's students died at the hands of the Romans during the Bar Kochba revolt.
 The celebration of Lag Ba'Omer with a break in fasting and the lighting of bonfires is, perhaps, a reflection of this tradition.